NCC building class

 Useful information

-• Class 3 building can be easily mistaken from a class 1b, 2, 4 or 9c building.
-So it may be a more straightforward way to pin-point on definitions of these classes instead of class 3 buildings.
+• Class 3 building can be easily mistaken for a Class 1b, 2, 4 or 9c building.
+So it may be a more straightforward way to pinpoint on definitions of these classes instead of class 3 buildings.

 • Whenever a building that accommodates people is not a class 1a, 1b, 2 or class 4, then it is a class 3 building.

-• Considering wall-glazing construction, NCC is more demanding from class 3 compared to class 5 to 9 buildings (except 9a and 9c ward) and less demanding compared to class 1a or 1b buildings.
-This also applies to roof and roof lights for class 1a or 1b buildings.
+• Considering wall-glazing construction, NCC is more demanding for class 3 compared to class 5 to 9 buildings (except 9a and 9c ward) and less demanding compared to class 1a or 1b buildings.
+This also applies to roofs and roof lights for class 1a or 1b buildings.

-• Section J verification method JV3 can be applied to class 3 building as a performance solution.
-[NCC 2019 Vol 1.0 Section J, JV3 (a)]
+• Section J verification method JV3 can be applied to a class 3 building as a performance solution.

-• Unlike Sole Occupancy Units (SOU) of Class 1 and Class 2 buildings, thermal bridging for hotel or dormitory rooms of Class 3 building must be calculated and accounted for in the energy compliance process.
+• Unlike Sole Occupancy Units (SOU) of Class 1 buildings, thermal bridging for hotel or dormitory rooms of Class 3 buildings must be calculated and accounted for in the energy compliance process.

 a multi-storey class 3 hotel in daylight